ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation.md

 ![Historical Landsat](./img/gea-reforestation-13.png)

-By selectively toggling the visibility of the different layers, you can customise the map view and gain valuable insights for the GEA Reforestation Project.
+By selectively toggling the visibility of the different layers, you can customise the map view and gain valuable insights for the EPAL-Eligible Project Area Locator Project.

-With the GEA Reforestation QGIS project opened and the basic navigation tools explored, you are now ready to dive deeper into the project and start working on the reforestation activities.
+With the EPAL-Eligible Project Area Locator QGIS project opened and the basic navigation tools explored, you are now ready to dive deeper into the project and start working on the reforestation activities.

 ## How to style an image for better visualisation?